Mayor of Greater Lincolnshire

-The mayor of Greater Lincolnshire is the directly elected mayor who leads the Greater Lincolnshire Combined County Authority.
+The mayor of Greater Lincolnshire is the strategic authority mayor who leads the Greater Lincolnshire Combined County Authority.
 The body, a combined authority, is responsible for the strategic administration of Greater Lincolnshire, including planning, transport and skills.

 The first election to the position was held on 1 May 2025, with the mayor's term of office commencing on 6 May 2025.
-The first elected mayor was Andrea Jenkyns of Reform UK.
+The first elected mayor is Andrea Jenkyns of Reform UK.
+Jenkyns was previously a Conservative Party MP.
+She defected to Reform UK in November 2024.

 The mayoralty covers the whole of the ceremonial county of Lincolnshire, comprising the areas administered by Lincolnshire County Council, North Lincolnshire Council and North East Lincolnshire Council.

+Since becoming mayor, Jenkyns has denied the existence of climate change.
+In February 2026, documents showed that Jenkyns courted an American oil and gas dynasty owned by Trump donor, George Yates, about bringing fracking to Lincolnshire.

+In July 2025, Jenkyns, Reform UK chairman Richard Tice and Reform UK leader of Lincolnshire County Council, Sean Matthews, "declared war" on green energy projects.
+The three launched a campaign against wind and solar farms and battery storage facilities, with Jenkyns saying that oil and gas were the answer to the UK's energy needs.
+Jenkyns echoed the phrase of U.S. president Trump, saying if Reform UK win the next UK general election it will mean "drill baby drill".